Is Pumpkin Good for Dogs

 Too much of a good thing is bad

-While pumpkin offers an array of wonderful benefits for you and your dog, it's important to remember that you should always give your dog pumpkin in the correct amounts.
-This will greatly depend on your dog's age, weight, way of life, health condition, etc.
+While pumpkin offers an array of wonderful benefits for your dog, it's important to remember you should always give your dog pumpkin in the appropriate amounts.
+This will greatly depend on your dog's age, weight, way of life, health condition, etc. Giving your dog too much pumpkin can actually lead to some harmful effects.

-Pumpkin also makes the supplement very appealing to dogs and it helps make your dog want to actually eat the supplement, rather than forcing it to them.
-It is a treat for your pup.
 Giving pumpkin in supplements is a great way to keep track of the right dosage for your dog, too.

 Note: Please read the dosage amount on the bottle.

 Is pumpkin good for dogs?
 You bet it is.
-Pumpkins are, indeed, one of the healthiest and most beneficial treats you can give your furbaby when used in moderation and in the correct way (like supplements).
+Pumpkins are, indeed, one of the healthiest and most beneficial treats you can give your furbaby when used in moderation and in the correct form (like supplements).
 With the health benefits it brings, you and your furbaby are surely on the way to a happier and healthier life!

-- Featured Products
+• Featured Products